-In July 2009, the Board of Directors of our Managing General Partner approved an investment of up to \$120 million in Apollo Life Re Ltd., an Apollo sponsored vehicle that owns substantially all of the equity of Athene Holding Ltd., the parent of Athene Life Re Ltd., a Bermuda based reinsurance company focusing on the life reinsurance sector.
+The Board of Directors of our Managing General Partner approved an investment of up to \$200.0 million in Apollo Life Re Ltd., an Apollo sponsored vehicle that owns substantially all of the equity of Athene Holding Ltd., the parent of Athene Life Re Ltd., a Bermuda based reinsurance company focusing on the life reinsurance sector.
 The Investment Partnership made an investment of \$98.0 million and may make future investments in this entity if determined by our investment manager, although the Investment Partnership has not currently committed to make any further fundings.